Deccan Queen: Locomotives

 The Deccan Queen has a distinction of being the first intercity passenger train to be hauled by an electric locomotive, and also not using the reversing station at Bhor Ghat, which was abandoned in 1929 following electrification and construction of new tunnels.
 When it was introduced in 1930, the Deccan Queen was hauled by WCP 1 or WCP-2 DC passenger locomotives.
 From 1954 till the 1990s, it was hauled by a WCM-1/2/4/5 DC mixed locomotive.
-From 1992 to 1996, when the WCM locomotives began failing from age, it was hauled by the WCG-2, and occasionally by diesel locomotives.
-From the 1997, it has been hauled end to end by a WCAM-3 or WCAM-2/2P DC/AC locomotive of the Kalyan shed.
+From 1992 to 1996, when the WCM locomotives began failing from age, it was hauled by the WCG-2, and sometimes by Western Railway's WCAM-1 dual-voltage locomotives and WDM-2 diesel locomotives.
+From the 1997, it has been hauled end to end by a WCAM-3 or WCAM-2/2P AC/DC locomotive of the Kalyan shed.
 Starting 1 June 2018, on its 88th anniversary, it was occasionally hauled by the WAP-7 of the Ajni shed.
 As of March 2024, the Deccan Queen is hauled by either WCAM-3, WCAM-2/2P or WAP-7 of the Kalyan shed.

-In April 2025, due to an acute shortage of WAP-7 locomotives and the aging of WCAM-2/WCAM-3 locomotives, the Deccan Queen was hauled by WDP-4D from Pune or Kalyan shed and the locomotive link would remain unchanged until at least September 2025.
+In April 2025, due to an acute shortage of WAP-7 locomotives and the aging of WCAM-2 and WCAM-3 locomotives, the Deccan Queen was hauled by WDP-4D from Pune or Kalyan shed and the locomotive link would remain unchanged until at least September 2025.
 However, following public outcry, the Central Railway zone reinstated the electric locomotive and the Deccan Queen began to be powered by WAP-4.
+A WAG-9 powering this train is even possible, along with other daytime trains between Mumbai and Pune until the new WAP-7 locomotives would get received.